Young Man Reduces Anxiety and Improves Sleep, Focus, and Academic Performance

 Extreme anxiety when interacting with occupational therapist Able to carry on a conversation with the occupational therapist without evidence of anxiety or stress

-Extreme anxiety interacting with any one other than his parents Used the 5-Step Balance process to prepare for a successful meeting with a professor, without a parent present
+Extreme anxiety interacting with anyone other than his parents Used the 5-Step Balance process to prepare for a successful meeting with a professor, without a parent present

 Required daily naps No longer falls asleep during the day